sdmp/sdmp.github.io/schema/response/index.md

 ###### `response.status` *(number)*

+TODO there's no particular reason this should be integer status codes instead of, say, a enum string or some such

 This property must be a valid status code.
 (These are similar to HTTP status codes, in that they indicates the status of the response.)
 Valid status codes are: